 Innolux was established in 2009 in taiwan as a merger between Innolux, CMO and TPO.
 Both TPO and CMO had OLED subsidiaries.
 The company was known as Chimei Innolux up until October 2012 when it decided to change its name back to Innolux.

-CMO’s OLED subsidiary was called Chi Mei EL Corporation (CMEL) and was producing AMOLED displays until the merger (the company was producing panels up to 7.6” in size).
-TPO was developing small (3” and 4”) AMOLED displays but had some technical difficulties.
+CMO's OLED subsidiary was called Chi Mei EL Corporation (CMEL) and was producing AMOLED displays until the merger (the company was producing panels up to 7.6" in size).
+TPO was developing small (3-4 inch) AMOLED displays but did not reach mass production and faced technical difficulties.

-In October 2017 Taiwan-based Innolux started to produce its first flexible AMOLED display, a round 1.39" 400x400 (287 PPI) panel - although the company's OLED production capacity is very limited.
-According to some reports Innolux’ new 6-Gen LTPS fab will also be able to produce AMOLED displays, and other reports suggest the company will integrate its OLED business with Sharp.
+In 2017 Taiwan-based Innolux started to produce its first flexible AMOLED display, a round 1.39" 400x400 (287 PPI) panel - although the company's OLED production capacity is very limited.
+The company's OLED program is no longer in focus.

 Taiwan-based Innolux demonstrated several new display technologies that will enable the company to compete against OLED displays.
 First up we have this 55" rollable mini-LED display prototype.
 This is an emissive mini-LED display, it is not a mini-LED backlit LCD display.